hellospacecorgi/marvel_pastebin_java/README.md

 ### Pass set 4

-CLEAN RED-GREEN-FACTOR, please ignore commit messages and see commit comments for details.
+RED-GREEN-FACTOR, please ignore commit messages and see commit comments for details.

 Relevant tests: